absmach/magistrala/load-test/README.md

 # Load Test

-This SBT project contains load tests written for mainflux platform.
+This project contains platform's load tests.

-## Setup
+## Prerequisites

-In order to run load tests you must have [openjdk8](http://openjdk.java.net/install/) and [sbt](https://www.scala-sbt.org/1.0/docs/Setup.html) installed on your machine.
+To run the tests you must have [OpenJDK8](http://openjdk.java.net/install/) and [SBT](https://www.scala-sbt.org/1.0/docs/Setup.html) installed on your machine.

 ## Configuration